 For the rest, her life was all outside.

 one of the elite invites a friend in their flats in NYC, but everyone enjoy to seeing friends and colleagues in clubs, restaurants,

 NYC is a big home for its citizens and everyone

 love to go out from their flats, apartments, houses for living the city

-It is written wonderfully well, with a captivating style, interest grows up every chapter you read and what I can hope is that the elitarian
+The book is very interesting, written with a captivating style, interest grows up every chapter you read.

 Anna Maria Polidori